Treaty on the Non-Proliferation of Nuclear Weapons: History

 Within the framework of the United Nations, the principle of nuclear non-proliferation was addressed in negotiations as early as 1957.
 The NPT process was launched by Frank Aiken, Irish Minister for External Affairs, in 1958.
 The NPT gained significant momentum in the early 1960s.
 The structure of a treaty to uphold nuclear non-proliferation as a norm of international behaviour had become clear by the mid-1960s, and by 1968 final agreement had been reached on a Treaty that would prevent the proliferation of nuclear weapons, enable cooperation for the peaceful use of nuclear energy, and further the goal of achieving nuclear disarmament.
 It was opened for signature in 1968, with Finland the first State to sign.
 Accession became nearly universal after the end of the Cold War and of South African apartheid.
 In 1992, The People's Republic of China and France acceded to the NPT, the last of the five nuclear powers recognized by the treaty to do so.

 The treaty provided, in article X, for a conference to be convened 25 years after its entry into force to decide whether the treaty should continue in force indefinitely, or be extended for an additional fixed period or periods.
 Accordingly, at the NPT Review and Extension Conference in May 1995, state parties to the treaty agreed—without a vote—on the treaty's indefinite extension, and decided that review conferences should continue to be held every five years.
 After Brazil acceded to the NPT in 1998, the only remaining non-nuclear-weapon state which had not signed was Cuba, which joined the NPT (and the Treaty of Tlatelolco NWFZ) in 2002.

 Several NPT states parties have given up nuclear weapons or nuclear weapons programs.
 South Africa undertook a nuclear weapons program, but has since renounced it and acceded to the treaty in 1991 after destroying its small nuclear arsenal; after this, the remaining African countries signed the treaty.

 The former Soviet Republics where nuclear weapons had been based, namely Ukraine, Belarus and Kazakhstan, transferred those weapons to Russia and joined the NPT by 1994 following the signature of the Budapest Memorandum on Security Assurances.

 Successor states from the Breakup of Yugoslavia and Dissolution of Czechoslovakia also joined the treaty soon after their independence.
 Montenegro and East Timor were the last countries to accede to the treaty on their independence in 2006 and 2003; the only other country to accede in the 21st century was Cuba in 2002.
-The three Micronesian countries in Compact of Free Association with the USA joined the NPT in 1995, along with Vanuatu.
+The three Micronesian countries in Compact of Free Association with the USA joined the NPT in 1995, alongside Vanuatu.